alvarolm/datastar-cleanup/README.md

 Cleanup occurs when elements are removed, attributes are removed or changed, or during DOM morphing operations.

-Perfect for cleanup tasks, logging, and state management.

 ## Quick Start

 ```typescript